VAR-PZ: Constraining the Photometric Redshifts of Quasars using Variability: Implementation

 \section{Implementation}

-We employed the Python-based Gaussian Process (GP) toolkit \texttt{Celerite} \citep{Foreman-Mackey2017} to model AGN light curves as a DRW process. \texttt{Celerite}'s computationally efficient GP implementation enables faster modeling compared to traditional methods such as \texttt{Javelin} \citep{javelin}.
+In this section, we explain the \texttt{VAR-PZ} routine, detailing how the code models AGN variability using the DRW process and incorporates it into the photo-$z$ estimation.
+We employed the Python-based Gaussian Process (GP) toolkit \texttt{Celerite} \citep{Foreman-Mackey2017} to model AGN light curves as a DRW process. \texttt{Celerite}'s computationally efficient GP implementation enables faster modeling compared to traditional methods such as \texttt{Javelin} \citep{javelin2010}.
 It provides the flexibility to use MLE or Markov Chain Monte Carlo (MCMC), depending on our specific needs.
-Although, MCMC provides a thorough exploration of parameter space, it is often computationally more expensive compared to methods that can leverage MLE.
+Although, MCMC provides a thorough exploration of parameter space, it is often computationally more expensive compared to methods which can leverage MLE.
 We developed a custom DRW kernel to use \texttt{Celerite} for our goals.
 Unlike the default \texttt{Celerite} kernel (\texttt{RealTerm}) used for DRW fitting, which models the SF{$_\infty$} and $\tau$ independently, our kernel jointly fits for both of them using the relations outlined in Eq.~\eqref{equation} with the coefficients in Table \ref{tab:variability_params}. \footnote{While \texttt{Celerite} internally models variability using the variance parameter $\sigma^2$, we apply a transformation to recover SF{$_\infty$} via the relation SF{$_\infty$} = $\sqrt{2} \sigma$, as commonly adopted in variability analyses.}